yayEvy/vstuffcontinued/README.md

 ropes dont collide with stuff, so theyre not like vmod phys ropes, but i hope these will still be cool for people to use

-if you make a world magnet, then a ship magnet, then activate them, they wont apply any forces until relogging
+magnets dont apply forces until relog

 idk nothing else really besides rope rendering being a bit funky lmao